Horizon0156/MagicCardTracker/README.md

 ```

 ## Changelog
-The [Releases](https://github.com/Horizon0156/MagicCardTracker/releases) page will provice an overview about recent releases and their included features.
+The [Releases](https://github.com/Horizon0156/MagicCardTracker/releases) page will provide an overview about recent releases and their included features.

 ## Roadmap
 Check out the [open issues](https://github.com/Horizon0156/MagicCardTracker/issues) for a list of proposed features (and known issues).
 If you have ideas for new features that you don't feel comfortable to contribute on your own, feel free to create a ticket as well, maybe someone will find the time.